astew95/nsm_sml/README.md

 governing equations.
-We highlight that despite a general interest in machine learning techniques for astrophysical simulations, they remain underutilized in the astrophysics community when considering incorperating physically-informed machine- learningnetworksforsimulatingthedynamicsofhowstarsareformed.
-Webelievethattheabundanceofsimulated and observed data, paired with a limited understanding of the governing equations behind such processes makes the field of astrophysical fluid simulations an exciting domain for such solutions.
+We highlight that despite a general interest in machine learning techniques for astrophysical simulations, they remain underutilized in the astrophysics community when considering incorperating physically-informed machine- learning networks for simulating the dynamics of compact objects.
+We believe that the abundance of simulated and observed data, paired with a limited understanding of the governing equations behind such processes makes the field of fluid simulations of compact objects an exciting domain for such solutions.

 # SPH Data & NN Architecture